 - Use two lids from photocopier paper boxes.
 The sides are high enough to keep the materials from falling out and they are easily available so you can throw them out when they get ratty.

 - Small baskets placed inside keeps a semblance of order.
-Ha ha

 - Collect material throughout year, keep it in see through bags in a Xmas box and reload the imagination station every few days.
-Don’t put too much out at a time.

-- squares of wax paper (teach kids to place one under each craft or it will glue to the table),
+- Load the imagination station with squares of wax paper (teach kids to place one under each craft or it will glue to the table), bits of Mylar plastic, reflective ribbon, colored tissue - light and dark, transparent papers, cellophane paper in different colors, old glittery Christmas cards and sequins.

-- Hangers for ornaments: use twist tie wire which comes in a roll, cut in 6” lengths or use pipe cleaners cut in half.
-The kids poke a hole in their creations, thread the wire through and twist the ends.
-With a bit of instruction, most can do this independently.
+- For ornament hangers, use twist tie wire which comes in a roll, cut in 6” lengths or use pipe cleaners cut in half.

 - Tracing zone - One with tracers, papers, and scissors for drawing only